Awareness, Participation, Inclusiveness

 What is dragonboat racing?

-Dragonboat racing is an aquatic sport in which a 12 metre long canoe-like boat, wide enough to sit 20 people (2 abreast) along with a sweep to steer the boat and a drummer.
+Dragonboat racing is an aquatic sport in which a 12-metre long canoe-like boat, wide enough to seat 20 people (2 abreast) along with a sweep to steer the boat and a drummer.
 A festival race is typically a sprint event of several hundred metres, with 500 metres the most common, 200, 1000 & 2000 metre races are also standard distances.
-During races a dragonboat will feature the head and tail of a dragon, a mythological creature regarded by the Chinese as having dominion over the waters and exercising control over rainfall.
+During races, a dragon boat will feature the head and tail of a dragon, a mythological creature regarded by the Chinese as having dominion over the waters and exercising control over rainfall.

 If you want to GET FIT!
 MAKE NEW FRIENDS! and HAVE FUN!
 Then Dragon Boating just might be the sport for YOU!
 Register your Interest